Operation Catechism: German

-The loss of Tirpitz was a disaster for the German military units in northern Norway.
-In addition to the heavy loss of life, the destruction of the battleship left the Kriegsmarine without any of the capital ships needed to threaten Allied convoy routes.
+The loss of Tirpitz was a disaster for the German military in northern Norway.
+In addition to the loss of life, the battleship's destruction left the Kriegsmarine without any of the capital ships needed to threaten Allied convoy routes.
 Ehrler and several personnel assigned to observer posts, anti-aircraft guns and ships were court martialled and imprisoned.
 Ehrler was convicted in relation to leaving his unit's operations room under the command of a non-commissioned officer on 12 November.
 He was sentenced to three years' imprisonment, but was released after a month and demoted.
 He was killed in combat on 4 April 1945.
-Many commentators and members of JG 5 believe that Ehrler was treated as a scapegoat.
+Many commentators and members of JG 5 believe that Ehrler was scapegoated.
 Dönitz also ordered that an inquiry be held into why the battleship capsized.
-The inquiry concluded that "the actual depth of the prepared berth did not conform with the requirements and directions of the commander-in-chief".
+This concluded that "the actual depth of the prepared berth did not conform with the requirements and directions of the commander-in-chief".

 It is unclear why the fighters at Bardufoss failed to protect the battleship.
-Much of the relevant documentation did not survive the war, and accounts from survivors are at times contradictory.
-Sweetman judged that the failure ultimately resulted from the order to intercept the bombers being issued too late, and a lack of clear plans to coordinate the defence.
+Much of the relevant documentation did not survive the war and accounts from survivors are at times contradictory.
+Sweetman judged that the failure ultimately resulted from the order to intercept the bombers being issued too late and a lack of clear plans to coordinate the defence.
 He attributed the former to delays in recognising that the bombers were headed for Tirpitz, as well as inefficient chains of communication that slowed the speed with which this information could be acted on.
-For instance, it was not possible for German naval personnel to pass information directly to their Luftwaffe equivalents, as messages had to be sent through single-service channels and could only be transmitted between services at relatively senior levels.
+For instance, German naval personnel could not pass information directly to their Luftwaffe equivalents, as messages had to be sent through single-service channels and could only be transmitted between services at relatively senior levels.
 The historian Daniel Knowles reached a similar conclusion, labelling Tirpitz's defences "chaotic" due to the poor communications between the battleship and Bardufoss.